Factor Augmented Sparse Throughput Deep ReLU Neural Networks for High Dimensional Regression

 \section{Introduction}

-Deep learning \citep{goodfellow2016deep} has achieved tremendous empirical success in computer vision \citep{voulodimos2018deep}, natural language processing \citep{otter2020survey}, reinforcement learning and control \citep{mninh2015human}, and other statistical prediction tasks \citep{lecun2015deep} due to its representation power \citep{poggio1990networks, girosi1990networks, barron1993universal}.
-It has also been widely applied to cell subpopulation learning in single-cell RNA-seq \citep{tian2019clustering,li2020deep}, genetic association studies \citep{wang2019high, lin2018deep}, and more recently, to protein folding that has proven to be a remarkable success \citep{senior2020improved}.
+Deep learning \citep{goodfellow2016deep} has achieved tremendous empirical success in computer vision \citep{voulodimos2018deep}, natural language processing \citep{otter2020survey} and other statistical prediction tasks \citep{lecun2015deep} due to its representation power.
+It has also been widely applied to cell subpopulation learning in single-cell RNA-seq \citep{tian2019clustering,li2020deep}, genetic association studies \citep{wang2019high, lin2018deep}, genomics \cite{zhu2021deeplink} and protein folding \citep{senior2020improved} that has proven to be a remarkable success.
 It is a scalable nonparametric technique with a great ability to balance bias and variance, adapting to unknown low-dimensional structure.
+See \cite{fan2020selective} for a selective overview.
 Despite numerous high-profile empirical successes, there are limited theoretical understandings on neural networks.
-This paper contributes to this topic on the performance of neural networks for algorithmic nonparametric regression modeling, which learn low-dimensional structures with no or little supervision on the forms of functions.
-In addition, we also contribute several new methods to algorithmic regression modeling.
+This paper contributes to high-dimensional nonparametric model selection for both strong dependent and weak dependent covariates and hence to interpretable machine learning, particularly to the feature selections for neural networks, via introducing a FAST model and its associated new neural network architecture and algorithms.
+As a result, we provide additional understanding on the performance of neural networks for algorithmic nonparametric regression modeling, which learn low-dimensional structures with no or little supervision on the forms of functions.